 Inequalities are found in every sphere of life and are an inescapable and necessary facet of the human condition (clearly here I demonstrate my departure from Marx) and relations between men and women are, of course, no exception.
 But where I would argue and have here attempted to demonstrate, the answer to the question certainly is not as straightforward as the gender feminists, and their ‘men oppressors/women oppressed’ dichotomy would have us believe.

 The answer I suggest is yes and no. I propose gender inequality exists but the reality is more complex and less favourable to the narrative the gender feminists have made hegemonic.
-The reality is more akin to the image on the right in the graphic below, that shows us the bigger picture the gender feminists either don’t believe or attempt to hide from us with their propaganda.
+The reality is more akin to the image on the right in the graphic below, which shows us the bigger picture the gender feminists either don’t believe or attempt to hide from us with their propaganda.

 A tiny percentage of men at the top of society continues to control the major levers of power.
 The gender ‘pay gap’ remains an issue and a subject of fierce debate, and, as I mentioned above, there remain substantial representation disparities in corporate culture.
 Men still hold 95% of CEO positions at the largest companies in the US and Europe, but this proportion of men, who wield hugely disproportionate amounts of power and influence over the rest of us.
 Most men have as much control over the levers of power as women do.
 However, in most major civil institutions, particularly education, media, and law, gender feminists have firmly embedded their gynocentric dominance.